Marvin Gaye: Early life

 Gaye attended Syphax Elementary School and then Randall Junior High School.
 Gaye began to take singing much more seriously in junior high, and he joined and became a singing star with the Randall Junior High Glee Club.

 In 1953 or 1954, the Gays moved into the East Capitol Dwellings public housing project in D.C.'s Capitol View neighborhood.
 Their townhouse apartment (Unit 12, 60th Street NE; now demolished) was Marvin's home until 1962.

 Gaye briefly attended Spingarn High School before transferring to Cardozo High School.
 At Cardozo, Gaye joined several doo-wop vocal groups, including the Dippers and the D.C.
 Tones.
-Gaye's relationship with his father worsened during his teenage years, as his father would kick him out of the house often.
-In 1956, 17-year-old Gaye dropped out of high school and enlisted in the United States Air Force as a basic airman.
-Disappointed in having to perform menial tasks, he faked mental illness and was discharged shortly afterwards.
-Gaye's sergeant stated that he refused to follow orders.
-Gaye was issued a "General Discharge" from the service.
+During his teenage years, his father often kicked him out of the house.
+In 1956, 17-year-old Gaye dropped out of high school and enlisted in the United States Air Force.
+He, like many of his peers, quickly became disenchanted with the service, which set them to menial labor instead of working on jet airplanes.
+Gaye later said he lost his virginity to a local prostitute while in the Air Force.
+He feigned mental illness and was given a general discharge; in his outgoing performance review, his sergeant wrote, "Airman Gay cannot adjust to regimentation nor authority".

 Career

 Early career

-Following his discharge from the Air Force, Gaye and his good friend Reese Palmer formed the vocal quartet The Marquees.
-The group performed in the D.C. area and soon began working with Bo Diddley, who assigned the group to Columbia subsidiary OKeh Records after failing to get the group signed to his own label, Chess.
-The group's sole single, "Wyatt Earp" (co-written by Bo Diddley), failed to chart and the group was soon dropped from the label.
-Gaye began composing music during this period.
+After Gaye left the Air Force, he formed a vocal quartet, the Marquees, with his good friend Reese Palmer.
+The group performed in the D.C. area and soon began working with Bo Diddley, who tried to persuade his own label, Chess, to sign them to a record deal.
+Failing that, he sent them to Columbia subsidiary OKeh Records.
+Diddley co-wrote the group's sole single, "Wyatt Earp"; it failed to chart and the group was soon dropped from the label.
+Gaye began composing music.